julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, October 23, 2024.
+Thursday, October 24, 2024.
 Quote of the day:

-> "Opportunities are usually disguised as hard work, so most people don't recognize them." - Ann Landers
+> "Great acts are made up of small deeds." - Lao Tzu